sankha-mondal/Spring_Boot_with_AOP/README.md

 	e. afterReturning

 # Spring AOP-Advices:
 ■ Before advice:  Executes before a join point, and if this advice throws an exception-execution flow doesn't proceed to the join point.

 ■ After returning advice:  This Advice will be executed after successful completion of a join point: for e.g, if a method returns without any exception.

+■ After throwing advice:  This advice will be executed only if the method throws an exception.

+■ After advice: (finally):  The Advice will be executed, regardless of whether the join point exits normal or exceptional return.

+■ Around advice: This is an advice that surrounds a join point and can perform custom action before and even after the method invocation.